granule-project/granule/examples/intro.gr.md

 In the file handles example we swept past the `<IO>` type constructor.
-This is an example of an effect-capturing modality (the ``diamond'' constructor alludes to modal possibility), in the spirit of Haskell's `IO` monad.
+This is an example of an effect-capturing modality (the “diamond” constructor alludes to modal possibility), in the spirit of Haskell's `IO` monad.
 However, Granule provides *graded monads*, which can give a more fine-grained account of effects.